 On January 1, 2017, the Partnership entered into a 10-year gathering and processing agreement, which became effective on July 1, 2018, with an affiliate of Energy Transfer for deliveries to the Godley Plant in Johnson County, Texas.
-As of March 31, 2021, the Partnership estimates the remaining associated minimum volume commitment fee to be \$164 million.
-Minimum volume commitment fees are expected to be \$15 million for the remainder of 2021, \$23 million per year from 2022 through 2027 and \$11 million in 2028.
+As of June 30, 2021, the Partnership estimates the remaining associated minimum volume commitment fee to be \$159 million.
+Minimum volume commitment fees are expected to be \$10 million for the remainder of 2021, \$23 million per year from 2022 through 2027 and \$11 million in 2028.

 On September 13, 2018, the Partnership executed a precedent agreement for the development of the Gulf Run Pipeline, an interstate natural gas transportation project.
 On January 30, 2019, a final investment decision was made by Golden Pass LNG, the cornerstone shipper for the liquefied natural gas facility to be served by the Gulf Run Pipeline project.
 Subject to approval of the project by FERC, the Partnership will be required to construct a large-diameter pipeline from northern Louisiana to Gulf Coast markets.
 In addition, the Partnership requested approval to transfer existing EGT transportation infrastructure to the Gulf Run Pipeline.
 The Partnership filed applications with FERC to obtain authorization to construct and operate the pipeline on February 28, 2020.
 FERC issued the environmental assessment on October 29, 2020.
-The Partnership estimates the cost to complete the Gulf Run Pipeline project would be as much as \$540 million.
+On June 1, 2021, FERC issued the Order Issuing Certificates and Approving Abandonment, which authorizes construction and operation of the Gulf Run Pipeline and transfer of certain existing EGT infrastructure to the Gulf Run Pipeline.
+The Partnership estimates the cost to complete the Gulf Run Pipeline project would be as much as \$540 million, excluding AFUDC.
 The project is backed by a 20-year firm transportation service agreement.
-The Gulf Run Pipeline connects natural gas producing regions in the U.S., including the

-Haynesville, Marcellus, Utica and Barnett shales and the Mid-Continent region.
+The Gulf Run Pipeline connects natural gas producing regions in the U.S., including the Haynesville, Marcellus, Utica and Barnett shales and the Mid-Continent region.
 The project is expected to be placed into service in late 2022.